Stretch Marks On The Breasts: Causes, Treatment, Prevention, And Risk Factors

 3. Exfoliate Regularly

-While it is not known if exfoliation can help reduce stretch marks, it can help keep the skin healthy.
-Regular exfoliation is essential to get rid of the dead skin cells.
+For those wondering how to get rid of stretch marks, exfoliation can be a way to minimize their appearance.
+While it is not possible to get rid of the marks entirely you can fade them to some extent.
+Regular exfoliation can help keep the skin healthy.
+Regular exfoliation is essential to get rid of dead skin cells.
 This also softens the skin and may aid in stretch mark prevention.

 You may try the following ingredients to massage and moisturize your skin: